skip to content

 • shadow staff members at different levels of seniority

-• observe and be invited to take part in medical procedures (depending on your skills level)
+• observe and be invited to take part in medical procedures (depending on your skill level)

 • join day shifts (some specialities may also ask if you wish to attend night shifts, this would be at your own discretion)